 How to recommend how much to spend, on what to spend, how to give the best augmented and concise experience to customers.
 Shopping, of course, is not the only industry to leverage recent advances in machine learning.
 The list of companies and industries is growing by the day in addition to the various applications of machine learning.
 Common applications of machine learning in today’s technology include voice recognition, fraud detection, email spam filtering, text processing, search recommendations, video analysis, etc.

 How FinTech Intelligence (AI+FinTech = FI) will become better with machine learning.
 Artificial Intelligence is a field that includes everything that is associated with the data (cleansing, preparation, analysis and many more), Learning processes to describe, diagnose, predict and prescribe with use of AI subfields like Machine Learning, Deep earning and Neural networks.
-Machine learning is a field of Artificial Intelligence, which is allowed to software applications for making near accurate results.
+Machine learning allows software applications for making near accurate results based upon quality data.
 Some of the roles machine learning is playing in the FinTech domain (Not limited to though)

 - Bringing behavioural biometrics to boost security in FinTech